In this article

 What is a digital wallet?

-A digital wallet, less frequently referred to as an electronic wallet or e-wallet, is a software program or online service that allows individuals and businesses to perform fast, secure transactions through a mobile phone or another electronic device.
-While popular use cases date back to the earliest iterations of online payment platforms like PayPal, typically to facilitate e-commerce transactions, digital wallets have since evolved to include a variety of unique and increasingly innovative applications.
+While popular use cases date back to the earliest iterations of online payment platforms like PayPal, typically to facilitate ecommerce transactions, digital wallets have since evolved to include a variety of unique and increasingly innovative applications.

-Today, in addition to sending and receiving online payments, digital wallets like ApplePay and Google Pay can be used to make in-store purchases at a growing number of popular retailers, eliminating the need for consumers to carry around physical cards.
-Moreover, most mobile wallets allow users to opt for “contactless payments,” in which purchases are made by simply waving a mobile phone or smartwatch in front of a payment terminal.
-Beyond sending and receiving payments, digital wallets have become a popular method of storage for a variety of virtual assets, including boarding passes, hotel reservations, and movie or concert tickets.
+Moreover, most mobile wallets allow you to opt for contactless payments, in which you make purchases by simply waving your mobile phone or smartwatch in front of a payment terminal.
+Beyond sending and receiving payments, digital wallets have become a popular tool to store a variety of virtual assets, including boarding passes, hotel reservations, and movie or concert tickets.

 5 digital wallet options